mozilla/DSAlign/README.md

 dependent threshold (in most cases this should already be the first phrase).
 4. Recursively continue with step 1 for the sub-intervals and original text ranges to the left and right of the phrase and its aligned text range within the original text.
-5. Retain all phrases in order of appearance (depth-first) that were aligned with the minimum Smith-Waterman score on their recursion level.
+5. Return all phrases in order of appearance (depth-first) that were aligned with the minimum Smith-Waterman score on their recursion level.

 This approach assumes that all phrases were spoken in the same order as they appear in the